List of Boeing B-17 Flying Fortress variants: Y1B-17 (YB-17)

-Unlike its predecessor, which had used Pratt & Whitney R-1690 Hornet radial engines, the Y1B-17 used the more powerful Wright R-1820 Cyclone that would become the standard power plant on all B-17s produced.
-Several changes were also made in the armament, and the crew was reduced from seven to six.
-Most changes were minor: the most notable was switching from double-wishbone to single-arm landing gear for ease of regular maintenance.
+Unlike the first example, which had used Pratt & Whitney R-1690 Hornet radial engines, the Y1B-17 used the more powerful Wright R-1820 Cyclone that would be the standard power plant for all subsequent B-17s.
+Changes were also made in the armament, and the crew was reduced from seven to six.
+Most changes were minor: the most notable was switching from double-wishbone to single-arm landing gear for ease of maintenance.

-On 7 December 1936, five days after the first flight of the Y1B-17, the brakes on the bomber fused during landing, and it nosed over.
+On 7 December 1936, five days after the first flight of the Y1B-17, the brakes fused during landing, and it nosed over.
 Though damage was minimal, the cumulative impact of this event, combined with the crash of the Model 299, triggered a Congressional investigation.
-Following the crash, the Army Air Corps was put on notice: another such crash would mean the end of the bomber's "F-1" procurement program.
+Following the crash, the Army Air Corps was put on notice and another crash would mean the end of the bomber's "F-1" procurement program.

-Though the heavy bombers were meant for testing, the commander of Army General Headquarters (Air Force), Major General Frank Andrews, decided to assign twelve Y1B-17s to the 2nd Bomb Group located at Langley Field, Virginia.
-Andrews reasoned that it was best to develop heavy bombing techniques as quickly as possible.
+The commander of Army General Headquarters (Air Force), Major General Frank Andrews, assigned twelve Y1B-17s to the 2nd Bomb Group located at Langley Field, Virginia to develop heavy bombing techniques.
 Of the thirteen Boeing aircraft built, one was assigned for stress testing.

-In 1937, the twelve Y1B-17s at Langley Field represented the entire fleet of American heavy bombers.
-Most of the time spent with the bombers entailed eliminating problems with the aircraft.
-The most important development was the use of a detailed checklist, to be reviewed by the pilot and copilot just prior to each takeoff.
-It was hoped that this procedure would prevent accidents similar to that which led to the loss of Boeing's Model 299 prototype.
+Most of the time spent with the bombers entailed eliminating problems with the aircraft but the most important development was the use of a detailed checklist reviewed by the pilot and copilot prior to each takeoff.
+It was hoped that this procedure would prevent further accidents.